-The recommended Idacio regimen for adult patients with moderate to severe ulcerative colitis is:
+The recommended Yuflyma dose regimen for adult patients with moderate to severe ulcerative colitis is:

-Dose Frequency Induction 160 mg Initial Dose (Day 0) can be administered as four 40mg injections OR as two 40mg injections per day for two consecutive days 80 mg Second Dose (Day 14) as two 40 mg injections Maintenance 40 mg Starting Day 28 and continuing fortnightly
+Dose Frequency Induction 160 mg Initial Dose (Day 0) can be administered as two 80 mg injections in one day OR as one 80 mg injection per day for two consecutive days OR as four 40 mg injections in one day OR as two 40 mg injections per day for two consecutive days.
+80 mg Second Dose (Day 14) as one 80 mg injection OR two 40 mg injections Maintenance 40 mg Starting Day 28 and continuing fortnightly responded during the first 8 weeks of therapy.

-During maintenance treatment, corticosteroids may be tapered in accordance with clinical practice guidelines.
+During maintenance treatment, corticosteroids may be tapered in accordance with clinical practice quidelines.

-Some patients who experience decrease in their response may benefit from an increase in dosing frequency to 40 mg Idacio every week or 80 mg fortnightly.
+Some patients who experience a decrease in their response may benefit from increasing the dosage to 40 mg Yuflyma every week or 80 mg fortnightly.
 Available data suggest that clinical response is usually achieved within 2 to 8 weeks of treatment.
-Idacio should only be continued in patients who have responded during the first 8 weeks of therapy.
+Yuflyma should only be continued in patients who have